marksunner/marksunner/README.md

 # Hi, I'm Mark Sunner 👋

 Former CTO of MessageLabs, now happily tinkering.
 I build AI tools that work the way my dyslexic brain does, write science fiction, and play with psychology / physics puzzles I probably shouldn’t attempt.
-This is my workbench, not my CV — rough edges guaranteed!
+This is a public workbench — a place to park ideas, experiments, and ongoing projects.. it's not my CV — rough edges guaranteed!

 ---